korvenhasta/korvenhasta/README.md

-Hello, my name is Marina.
-I am a former customer support specialist in IT company with a computer science education (master's degree).
+Hi, my name is Marina.
+I’m a computer science graduate with a master’s degree and previous experience as a customer support specialist in an IT company.

-I'm currently looking for a job as a juniour frontend developer.
-At the same time I am learing React, JS and making a project using these tecnologies.
+I’m currently pursuing a career as a junior frontend developer, while also expanding my skillset by learning React and JavaScript.
+I’m working on a project that utilizes these technologies to further strengthen my proficiency.

 - 📫 How to reach me: zykovamv@gmail.com